Connect with Fogarty

 Half the world's population relies on elemental stoves for cooking or heating.
 Those using cookstoves usually burn dung, wood, soft coal or rice husks, all of which produce toxic carbon emissions.
 The resulting indoor air pollution (IAP) is estimated to take 1.9 million lives each year due to increased risks of acute pneumonia in children under five, and Chronic Obstructive Pulmonary Disease (COPD) and lung cancer in women.

-The National Institutes of Health (NIH) has committed about $25 million over the next five years to reducing this impact, and improving the health of those who rely on cookstoves.
+The National Institutes of Health (NIH) has invested in research and training to reduce the impact of IAP, and to improve the health of those who rely on cookstoves.
 NIH is participating in the Global Alliance for Clean Cookstoves, a public-private partnership led by the United Nations Foundation to improve livelihoods, empower women and children, and combat climate change by creating a sustainable market for clean and efficient cooking stoves and fuels.

 How institutes, centers and offices at NIH are engaged in this effort.